ZenderB3D/pp_docs/docs/gettingstarted.md

 You can install pistonpusher like most other add-ons.
 Open blender, go to preferences, click on addons, click on 'install...' and select the pistonpusherxxx.zip where you downloaded it.
 Don't forget to activate it.

 Assuming you downloaded the pistons and piston parts zips, you should extract these at a location of choice.
 Once done, navigate to the pistonpusher add-on preferences in blender.
 You'll have to point the add-on to these directories.
-It's recommended that you use blender's filebrowser for this as the string should contain a trailing '\' (on windows, this is os dependent)
+It's recommended that you use blender's filebrowser for this as the string should contain a trailing backslash (on windows, this is os dependent)

 There is also a kpack, see kitops manual on how to install it if you haven't done it before.
 It's a very similar process.